-Submit through Turnitin.com.
+Submit through Angel (and to Turnitin.com).
 Please include your username (ex. - mine is lawrenc7) in the file name.
 It is your responsibility to make sure that the correct file is submitted on-time.
 Make sure you keep a printed and electronic backup of all work.